victorthedude/EDAN70-project-in-computer-science/README.md

     Alternatively, KB-BERT can be run via the Hugging Face servers, doing this would require slight modification of [`3_train_classifier.ipynb`](3_train_classifier.ipynb).

-4. (Optional, but highly recommended) Creating embeddings for all of the entries is *very* time consuming.
+4. (Optional, but highly recommended) Creating embeddings for all of the entries is potentially *very* time consuming.
 If one wants to exactly reproduce our results, then a lot of time can be saved by downloading the embeddings we had for both the training and the encyclopedia classification from [Google Drive](https://drive.google.com/drive/folders/1ZXSYUmf82o3Nu84I2FmWAz6plqRUZw_M?usp=sharing).
 Unpack and place the files such that they are available as:
-- `data/json/classification/encyclopedia_embeds.hf/...`
+- `data/json/classification/encyclopedia_embeds.hf/`
-- `data/json/training/ver1/dataset_1_embeds.hf/...`
+- `data/json/training/ver1/dataset_1_embeds.hf/`